 Benilde Hall has the capacity to house up to 100 men.
 Each room is furnished with bunk beds and storage for each client.
-A room may house anywhere from 2-10 men, depending on if they are in a dormitory style or a traditional bedroom.
+A room may house anywhere from 4-12 men.

 After the intake process is complete, each client receives a bedroll including necessary linens, and a hygiene kit.
 Housing includes shower facilities, exercise equipment, and a group room where TV is available when groups are not being conducted.
 The clients are served 3 meals per day, encompassing nutritional requirements appropriate for an adult male.